softlion/depin/README.md

 # Projects

 🚨
 🚨 Any project can be a SCAM or a PONZI.
-Do you own research.
+Do your own research.
 🚨 Start by reading [how to detect a SCAM](https://www.investopedia.com/articles/forex/042315/beware-these-five-bitcoin-scams.asp)
 🚨 In a PONZI, newcomers "pay" for the ones who are already in the project.
 🚨 Beware that socat and netcat won't display any error, even when the destination does not exist.
+🚨 And when the destination does not exist, you can suppose it's a ponzi.
 🚨

 [List of DePIN projects, with study of their profitability](https://wholovesburrito.com/project-list/)